Recent Posts

 I made an ArchLinux package description (PKGBUILD) for the above patched chromium based on the chromium package on ArchLinux official repository.
 It can be found here.

 Long running Python scripts that repeatedly call “bulky” functions can incur growing memory usage over time.
-Other than calling gc.collect() and pray hard, can we do a bit better in dealing with the heavy memory footprint?
+Other than calling gc.collect()

 The problem with bulky functions